 Salary & Benefits:

-- 25 days holiday per year pro rata
+- 25 days annual leave per year pro rata.

 We value diversity and aspire to reflect this in our workforce.
 We welcome applications from people from all sections of the community, irrespective of race, colour, gender, age, disability, sexual orientation, religion or belief.
 This role requires applicants to have the right to work in the Republic of Ireland.